samueldanso/samueldanso/README.md

    Hey, I'm Samuel 👋
 </h1>

-<h2> I'm a web3 dev and a crypto enthusiast </h2>
+- I'm passionate about the web3 space and exploring the endless possibilities of crypto.

-- I'm actively focussed on
+- Currently focussed on
-research and contributing to DeFi and crypto community.
+researching and contributing to DeFi and crypto communities.

-- Currently seeking new opportunities/roles to learn and contribute my knowledge to the web3/crypto space.
+- Seeking new opportunities to learn and contribute more to the decentralized future.

 - Reach me at: me.samueldanso@gmail.com